Berserk: A dive into Kentarō Miura's cult work

 - Video games (Dark Souls, Elden Ring).

-- Modern fantastic cinema and literature.
+- Cinema and modern fantasy literature.

 Conclusion